SEC commissioners release public dissent on Oppenheimer waiver

-SEC Democratic Commissioners Kara Stein and Luis Aguilars’ joint statement comes roughly one week after subsidiary Oppenheimer & Co agreed to pay $20 million to settle charges by the SEC and the U.S. Treasury Department’s Financial Crimes Enforcement Network alleging it ignored red flags that helped pave the way for illegal penny stock sales.
+SEC Democratic Commissioners Kara Stein and Luis Aguilar’s statement comes roughly one week after Oppenheimer & Co agreed to pay $20 million to settle charges by the SEC and the Treasury Department’s Financial Crimes Enforcement Network alleging it ignored red flags that helped pave the way for illegal penny stock sales.

 The commissioners said they were dismayed by the SEC’s decision to grant a waiver that lets the brokerage continue doing certain private capital-raising deals because the waiver lacks adequate safeguards to ensure the firm is complying with the law.